hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 #output: 'this|is|string|example....this|is|the|string|we|will|test,|is|it'
 ```

+#### Case 3: Most frequent names in tweets

-Case 3: Apply a function onto every element of the dataframe - Check out the most frequent names in the tweets text
+Apply a function onto every element of the dataframe - Check out the most frequent names in the tweets text

 * Using `str.lower()` + `in` operator + `pandas.apply()`